Nintendo 64 Game Pak: Industry reception

 As part of the controversial technological tradeoffs between storage and performance, which has been endemic to the entire computing industry, and which Nintendo had faced since the Famicom's cassette and floppy disk systems, the selection of a cartridge format for the Nintendo 64 was essential to several developers' projects.
 However, the choice of a cartridge format, coupled with the commercial failure of the 64DD were also key factors in Nintendo losing both their marketshare and favour with developers.

 The Nintendo 64's primary competitors, the Sony PlayStation and the Sega Saturn, use CD-ROMs for game storage.
 As a result of lower manufacturing costs, quicker pressing, and greater storage, some publishers who had traditionally supported Nintendo's consoles prior to the Nintendo 64 were now producing games primarily or solely for Nintendo's competitors.
 This includes Square, Capcom, and also Enix, who had initially pre-planned Dragon Warrior VII for the Nintendo 64 and its yet-unreleased 64DD disk drive peripheral at least by 1996, but migrated to the PlayStation due to the developers' increasingly ambitious use of storage space with their fundamentally cinematic game format.
 Shiny Entertainment had been planning to develop MDK for the Nintendo 64, but switched to PC when they found the cartridge space was insufficient for their plans and Nintendo failed to produce the promised 64DD in a timely manner.
 In November 1997, Nintendo of America VP George Harrison acknowledged that Square was a "significant" loss, noting the popularity of role-playing games, especially in Japan.

 Some developers who remained on Nintendo 64 released fewer games for the system.
 Konami was a major example of this, releasing 29 Nintendo 64 games but more than 50 on the PlayStation.
 Overall, new game releases were less frequent for the Nintendo 64 than those for the PlayStation.

-When interviewed by Computer & Video Games at Shoshinkai 1995, about how the using CD's could have impacted their game development, Rare said that "Blastdozer would require more time and much more RAM", and that "Goldeneye would require twice the RAM".
+When interviewed by Computer & Video Games at Shoshinkai 1995, about how the using CDs could have impacted their game development, Rare said that "Blastdozer would require more time and much more RAM", and that "Goldeneye would require twice the RAM".
 In the 2013 Director's Commentary video about Conker's Bad Fur Day, after observing the imperceptible loading times and the "seamless" transitions between major scenes of the game, Rare programmers said that "the thing about cartridges is … it's solid state ... so it's actually a much more advanced, better medium than discs.
 You can't have as much [content] on there—or, rather, you can but it's very expensive—but as a medium, cartridge is [vastly] ahead in superiority to any Blu-ray or disc … [or] hard drives."

 In November 1997, Star Fox designer Jez San lamented that "Very few third-party developers are actually working with N64", for several major business reasons plus the extra time of optimizing a game for constrained cartridge space.
 At that time, Nintendo of America VP George Harrison acknowledged the historical problem of price.